 Natural elements in the home continue to be an important home decor and home furnishing trend.
-One way to bring in some nice natural elements is through a bamboo lampshade.
-At Mondoro, we manufacture bamboo lamp shades.
+One way to bring in some lovely natural elements is through a bamboo lampshade.
+At Mondoro, we manufacture bamboo lampshades.

 How Do You Make A Bamboo Lamp Shade?

-To make a bamboo lampshade requires some skill; many steps must be taken in the making of the lampshade.
-To make a bamboo lampshade requires someone who understands how to work with the bamboo raw material and how to weave the material on to a frame.
+Making a bamboo lampshade requires some skill; many steps must be taken in the making of the lampshade.
+Making a bamboo lampshade requires someone who understands how to work with the bamboo raw material and how to weave the material onto a frame.

-Here are the basic steps to manufacture a bamboo lampshade:
+Read on as we guide you through the basic steps we take to manufacture a bamboo lampshade

 Cut The Bamboo

 Bamboo is a tough and straight material; this is a great quality about bamboo, but it also means the material must be cut into tiny pieces to be woven.

 If you want to find out more about the bamboo plant, you can read our blog Bamboo – An Auspicious Plant For Your Home by clicking here.